slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 spoke of, etc.) is a modulation of the *self*.
-That these luminosities have in general a spherical shape corresponds to the unifying and integrating sense of the archetype, and we find this in Anaximander too, since from the huks of light, small fires are dispersed ''in some circles''.
-Hippolytus of Athens also tells that, according to Anaximander, ''the *astrums* we see are generated as a circle of fire, separating from the fire of the world, each surrounded by air''.
+That these luminosities have in general a spherical shape corresponds to the unifying and integrating sense of the archetype, and we find this in Anaximander too, since from the huks of light, small fires are dispersed "in some circles".
+Hippolytus of Athens also tells that, according to Anaximander, "the *astrums* we see are generated as a circle of fire, separating from the fire of the world, each surrounded by air".

 What I mean to record here, then, after so many examples, is that Anaximander's doctrine is not at all original.
 It fits perfectly with a